haribalji/EDA/README.md

 by doing the analysis we can also say that relationship between math_score and studyhours_perday it is strong postive relation but not perfect  with value of 0.5 by observing the graph

-# Inorder to analysis the single column data   we used the histogram with equal bins
+# Inorder to analysis the single column data   we used the histogram with equal bins  size
 <img width="640" height="480" alt="histplotgraph" src="https://github.com/user-attachments/assets/b934a727-c49f-4c74-9c17-3aca3cec3be4" />